darrylmeyer/raspberry-pi-led/README.md

 ### Usage
 To run this script enter into the terminal: `sudo python multiple_leds.py <time> <pin 1> ... <pin n>`.
-Where time is the amount of time each LED will be on for and pin 1 to pin n are the pin numbers of the LEDs.
+Where time is the amount of time an LED will be on for and pin 1 to pin n are the pin numbers of the LEDs.

 ## morse_code.py